the-turing-way/the-turing-way/book/website/reproducible-research/licensing.md

 If you add some features to a codebase for your own use and contribute them upstream then you get the advantage of the assitance of upstream maintainers in keeping your code up to date and working correctly with the rest of the project.
 You don't have to maintain your own fork and keep it up to date with the latest patches from the rest of the codebase and you don't have to manage your own distribution.
 All this also means that everyone else benefits from your improvements and you benefit from everyone elses'.
-Being a good open-source citizen means playing by these rules and, if you can, contributing your fixes and improvements to upstream projects; not just freeloading off of them.
+Being a good open source citizen means playing by these rules and, if you can, contributing your fixes and improvements to upstream projects; not just freeloading off of them.

 Copyleft licenses do not prohibit commercial use, indeed numerous companies exist which develop copyleft projects.
 Many of those generate revenue through support services instead of selling licenses, which would incentivise an unhealthy relationship with their users.
-[Nextcloud](https://nextcloud.com/) is an excellent example of a commercial, open-source project.
+[Nextcloud](https://nextcloud.com/) is an excellent example of a commercial, open source project.
 Nextcloud makes use of the [AGPL v3.0](https://www.fsf.org/bulletin/2021/fall/the-fundamentals-of-the-agplv3) a license which extends the protections of the GPL to software used over a network.
 It gives users who interact with this software over a network, for example by using a web service, rather than run it on their own computers, the right to access a copy of the source code; which they are further free to modify and distribute as is usual for the GPL.